lapalice88/SBMM-Analysis/README.md

 # SBMM-Analysis

-Code and data used to make an analysis of the SBMM in Call of Duty Warzone
+Code and data used to analyse the SBMM in Call of Duty Warzone